-Demand for our services is dependent on the demand for crude oil and natural gas.
+Demand for our midstream services is dependent on the demand for crude oil and natural gas.
 Any decrease in demand for crude oil or natural gas, including by those refineries or connecting carriers to which we deliver could adversely affect our cash flows.
 The demand for crude oil also is dependent on the competition from refineries, the impact of future economic conditions, fuel conservation measures, alternative fuel requirements or alternative fuel sources such as electricity, coal, fuel oils or nuclear energy, government regulation or technological advances in fuel economy and energy generation devices, all of which could reduce demand for our services.
 A reduction in demand for our services in the markets we serve could result in impairments of our assets and have a material adverse effect on our business, financial condition and results of operations.

 Demand for our soda ash is dependent on worldwide economic conditions and the use of everyday end products that utilize soda ash in their production process.
 Soda ash is a basic building block for a number of ubiquitous products, including flat glass, container glass, dry detergent, solar panels, lithium batteries and a variety of chemicals and other industrial products.
 Demand could be adversely affected by economic recessions and many other factors.

 Our ability to access NaHS depends primarily on the demand for our proprietary sulfur removal process.
-Demand for our services could be adversely affected by many factors, including lower refinery utilization rates, U.S. refineries accessing more "sweet" (instead of "sour") crude and the development of alternative sulfur removal processes that might be more economically beneficial to refiners.
-We are dependent on third parties for caustic soda for use in our sulfur removal process as well as volume to market to third parties.
+Demand for our sulfur services could be adversely affected by many factors, including lower refinery utilization rates, U.S. refineries accessing more "sweet" (instead of "sour") crude and the development of alternative sulfur removal processes.
+We are dependent on third parties for caustic soda for use in our sulfur removal process as well as volumes to market to third parties.
 Should regulatory requirements or operational difficulties disrupt the manufacture of caustic soda by these producers, we could be affected.
-Caustic soda is a major component of the proprietary sulfur removal process of scale and logistics capabilities to effectively market caustic soda to third parties.
+Caustic soda is a major component of the proprietary sulfur removal process we provide to our refinery customers.
+Because we are a large consumer of caustic soda, we can leverage our economies of scale and logistics capabilities to effectively market caustic soda to third parties.
 NaHS, the resulting by-product from our sulfur removal operations, is a vital ingredient in a number of industrial and consumer products and processes.
 Any decrease in the supply of caustic soda could affect our ability to provide sulfur removal services to refiners and any decrease in the demand for NaHS by the parties to whom we sell the NaHS could adversely affect our business.
-Refineries' need for our sulfur removal services is also dependent on refining competition from other refineries by refiners to process more "sweet" (instead of "sour") crude, the impact of future economic conditions, fuel conservation measures, alternative fuel requirements, government regulation or technological advances in fuel economy and energy generation devices, all of which could reduce demand for our services.